dexterestacion/NEC-3202-LAB-REPORT-2/README.md

 ### Observation

-if the sampling frequency increased, it improved the quality of the reconstruction of the signal because it prevents aliasing and provide much accuracy when it comes to reconstructing the signal
+if the sampling frequency increased, it improved the quality of the reconstruction of the signal because it reduces aliasing and provides improves the quality when it comes to reconstructing the signal

 ### Setup: Natural sampling using VCO